Skip to main content

 Common PECOS Enrollment Mistakes (and How to Avoid Them)

 Most enrollment delays are self-inflicted and fall into a short, repeatable list.
-Avoiding these gets you into the lower timeline bands and out of the development-request loop.
+Avoiding these keeps you inside the MACs' published processing goals and out of the development-request loop.

 2. NPPES / PECOS data mismatch.
 A legal name, address, or taxonomy that differs between NPPES and PECOS stalls the application.
 Reconcile NPPES first.